Tyrique Jarrett

-Tyrique J. Jarrett (born February 16, 1994) is a former American football nose tackle who played college football at Pitt.
+Tyrique J. Jarrett (born February 16, 1994) is an American former professional football player who was a nose tackle for the Denver Broncos of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

-Early years
+Early life

 Jarrett played high school football at Taylor Allderdice High School in Pittsburgh, Pennsylvania.
 In 2011, he was named the Pittsburgh City League's top lineman and helped the team advance to the City League title game.
 He also earned Pennsylvania Football News All-Class AAAA and Pittsburgh Tribune-Review "Terrific 25" honors while at Taylor Allderdice and was a two-time First-team All-City League selection.
 Jarrett spent time playing both offense and defense at Taylor Allderdice.
 He was selected to play in the Big 33 Football Classic in June 2012.

 Jarrett played football at Milford Academy in 2012, helping the team to a 7–4 record.
 He recorded 26 tackles, 2.5 sacks, 1 blocked kick and 1 interception, which was also returned for a touchdown.